MusicDin/kubitect/docs/user-guide/configuration/cluster-node-template.md

 &ensp;
 :octicons-file-symlink-file-24: Default: `k8s`

-The user property defines the name of the passwordless user created on each virtual machine.
+The user property defines the name of the user created on each virtual machine.
-It is used to access the virtual machines during cluster configuration.
+This user is used to access the virtual machines during cluster configuration.
-If the user property is omitted, a user named `k8s` is created on all virtual machines.
+If you omit the user property, a user named `k8s` is created on all virtual machines.
-This user can also be used later to access each virtual machine via SSH.
+You can also use this user later to access each virtual machine via SSH.

 ```yaml
 cluster: